FBAR is an acronym commonly used to refer to FinCEN Form 114, “Report of Foreign Bank and Financial Accounts.”

 To illustrate just how severe these penalties can be, let’s use an example.

-In 2013, the IRS assessed school teacher Mindy Norman a $803,530 penalty for her “willful failure to file an FBAR in connection to the Swiss bank account she had in 2007.”
+Some years ago, the IRS assessed school teacher Mindy Norman a $803,530 penalty for her “willful failure to file an FBAR in connection to the Swiss bank account she had.

-Norman had opened the account with Union Bank of Switzerland (UBS) in 1999.
-In 2008, UBS ceased to provide offshore banking services, and it notified customers that it would assist the US government in identifying US clients who may have engaged in tax fraud.
+Norman had opened the account with Union Bank of Switzerland (UBS) in the late 90s.
+A decade later, UBS ceased to provide offshore banking services, and it notified customers that it would assist the US government in identifying US clients who may have engaged in tax fraud.

-Instead, she simply filed amended tax returns and FBARs for 2003-2008, a practice known as “quiet disclosure,” because she still failed to properly notify the IRS of the account’s existence.
+Instead, she simply filed amended tax returns and FBARs, a practice known as “quiet disclosure,” but she still failed to properly notify the IRS of the account’s existence.

 For improper reporting on the FinCEN 114, a person could receive a civil penalty of $10,000 per violation.
 However, any person who “willfully fails to report an account or account information may be subject to a civil monetary penalty equal to the greater of $100,000 or 50% of the balance in the account at the time of the violation.”